-Another chorus wakes me again, and this time the bedroom is profuse with light.
+Another chorus wakes me later, and this time the bedroom is streaming with light.
 It’s coming on 7.
-My husband will leave for work momentarily and if I don’t get up now, I sleep till the boys wake and that would be a steep start to any day.
+Casey will leave for work momentarily and if I don’t get up now, I’ll sleep till the boys wake and that would be a steep start to the first day of summer “vacation.”

-When he comes to say goodbye, I force myself into conversation.
+I force myself into conversation when Casey comes to say goodbye.
 He tells me that I was laughing in my sleep–hysterically–like he’s never heard before.
-I can’t recall my dreams, but later it comes to me… I was back at Kripalu, with a YogaDance friend, and I was talking with my teacher Megha.
-My cheeks lift even now recollecting it.
+I can’t recall any of my dreams, but later it comes to me… I was back at Kripalu, with a YogaDance friend, and I was talking with my teacher Megha.
+My cheeks lift recollecting it now.

 On a week of rain like this, she’d be stir crazy in the nest so that the moment the clouds lifted, she’d say, “Get of this nest.
 Get out of this nest.
 Get out of this nest!”

-Or maybe she has a teenage son like mine who wants to lie around all day and she’s saying, “Go get some worms.
+Or maybe she has a teenage son like mine who wants to lie around all day and she says, “Go get some worms.
 Go get some worms.
 Go get some worms!”

-It could be her “nest blessing day” and then she’d call: “Pick up your stuff.
+It could be her “nest blessing day” and then she’d call to all of them: “Pick up your stuff.
 Pick up your stuff.
 Pick up your stuff!”